Rehearsed condemnations mean little to persecuted Rohingya

 Bangladesh-Myanmar border (CNN)At first they are just specks in the distance, blobs of color bobbing on the water.
 But as they get closer, you can make out more, a tangle of human forms huddled on rafts, paddling furiously to cross the water.

-The rafts are crudely made from jerry cans and plastic bottles, held together with bamboo.
+The rafts are crudely made from jerrycans and plastic bottles, held together with bamboo.
 Squinting into the hot noon sun, I can see one man has improvised an oar, using a stick with a pan tied to the end.

 We are at the mouth of the Naf River, which separates Myanmar from Bangladesh.
 The mass of humanity paddling towards us are among the hundreds of Rohingya Muslims who attempt this crossing every day.
 The United Nations says that scores have died trying.
 And yet, the situation on the other side of the water is so desperate that the risk does not deter them.